 Be alone in a separate place near a chief city, if thy conscience is not prepared to be in common with the crowd.
+St Columba

 The Monastic Church of Britain and Ireland was a vibrant, indigenous ecclesiology that emerged towards the end of the 4th century and became the dominate communal expression of Churchmanship throughout the Celtic fringes of Britain’s post-roman world.
-A spirituality rooted in the traditions of the eastern desert fathers and its eremitical call to ‘be alone with Christ’.
+A spirituality rooted in the traditions of the eastern desert fathers and the eremitical call to ‘be alone with Christ’.
 This call to prayer, aloneness and spiritual discipline created a dynamic and vibrant indigenous expression of the Christian faith in the British Isles that we now associate as Celtic Christianity.
-Its artistic expression, missional zeal, scholastic devotion and creational integrity continues to reverberate down through the centuries to the modern era.
+Its artistic expression, missional zeal, scholastic devotion and creational integrity continues to reverberate down through the centuries to our modern era.

 New Monasticism opens up an original pathway for the followers of Jesus, to begin this journey.
 To begin again the journey of faith and encounter with our Creator and the source of all justice and righteousness.
 New monasticism calls us to that place of creational peace and resting our head and heart on the breast of Jesus.
 It calls us to care for each other and the land upon which we walk.